- For Members

 What is a Freelance member and what is a Staff member?

-Freelance members work in screen, television and digital media, and Staff members work in television and radio news shops under the Guild’s jurisdiction.
+Freelance members work in screen, television and new media, and Staff members work in television, digital and radio news shops under the Guild’s jurisdiction.

 What does the Council do?